Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-02-25-ARIMA_STAN.md

 ts.plot(y, main = "Simulated ARMA(1,1) Time Series")
 ```

 Here's where things get tricky with Stan.
-We can't directly write a recursion over parameters (like `eps[t] = y[t] - mu[t]`) inside the `model` block because Stan's automatic differentiation system needs to know the full dependency graph upfront.
-Instead, we compute the residuals in a `transformed parameters` block: [mc-stan](https://mc-stan.org/docs/stan-users-guide/time-series.html)
+We can't directly write a recursion over parameters (like $$`eps[t] = y[t] - mu[t]`$$) inside the `model` block because Stan's automatic differentiation system needs to know the full dependency graph upfront.
+Instead, we compute the residuals in a `transformed parameters` block:

 ```stan
 data {